Point of Entry vs. Point of Use Water Treatment Systems

 Finding the right solution to your home’s unique water situation is complicated.
 The complete answer is to incorporate each type of system into your home depending on your home’s water conditions and what water quality you want to achieve.
 You may be wondering, how do I go about doing that?
 The first thing you should do is contact your local WaterCare water treatment expert.
 They will come out to your home and conduct a free water test.
 Once the water test is complete, you will clearly understand which combination of equipment will best solve your unique water problem.
 For example: Say you had a water test done for your home on city water.
 Your water results may come back and indicate that you have hard water, specifically high levels of calcium and magnesium.
 You may also notice that your city water smells and tastes like chlorine from the municipalities' treatment process before distributing it to residents.
 The water treatment professional could install a CareSoft Elite RC® water softener to eliminate these issues for you.
 You now have soft water with chlorine filtered out moving through the house, but you may also have additional concerns.

 Perhaps you are worried about lead contamination from the city’s infrastructure, or if you live in an older house, lead pipes may have been used when it was built.
 A water softener will not be able to help with lead removal.
 Your authorized WaterCare dealer would recommend installing a POU reverse osmosis filter to your kitchen faucet that is certified to filter out lead.
-This way, you also have purified drinking water right from the tap that you can trust.
+This way, you also have filtered drinking water right from the tap that you can trust.
 As you can see, the right combination of POE and POU systems can help you achieve your water quality goals.

 What are You Looking to Achieve with Your Home’s Water?

 First, consider what you want your water to do for your home.
 Are you looking for soft water?
-Do you want to have purified RO drinking water?
+Do you want to have filtered RO drinking water?
 Does your water have a smelly odor?
 Is the iron in your water staining your bathroom fixtures?
 Whatever the problem is, contact a WaterCare dealer to receive a free estimate or water test today.
 Your WaterCare dealer will put you on your way to achieving your ultimate water quality goals.